 We checked with Caitlin Mason, a thoracic nurse at the Victoria General Hospital in Halifax, to find out what she keeps on hand.
 Keep these essentials stocked in your first-aid kit at all times, and remember to bring a kit with you on road trips and weekend getaways.

-“They’ll keep you and the person you’re assisting safe from bodily fluids.’
+“They’ll keep you and the person you’re assisting safe from bodily fluids.”

-4. Instant ice packs ‘These are convenient temporary relief for swelling or sports injuries.’
+“These are a convenient temporary relief for swelling or sports injuries.”

-“You’ll need this to clean out cuts and scrapes.’
+“You’ll need this to clean out cuts and scrapes.”

-“This helps relieve mild pain and inflammation.’
+“This helps relieve mild pain and inflammation.”

-8. Benadryl, or any antihistamine
+8. Benadryl or any antihistamine

 Mason also recommends keeping your first-aid kit stocked with a CPR mask to protect yourself from bodily fluids during mouth-to-mouth resuscitation.
 You can get these at your local St. John Ambulance and at some drugstores.